PREP curricula are scientifically based.

 PREP is Continually Refined

 PREP regularly improves, strengthens, and refines our materials based on research as well as giving great regard to feedback from those using our materials in the field.

 PREP has been studied intensively for several decades.

-The PREP team has written over 130 journal articles, papers, and reports based on their research.
+Scholars associated with PREP have written well over 200 journal articles, book chapters, and reports based on their research.

 The PREP team is also relied upon to provide talks and research summaries.

 As experts in the field, the team often puts together powerful presentations that report on relationship education or the relationship dynamics that are being studied in the field.